 Michael grew up in Australia.
 He held college teaching posts there, and in Papua New Guinea, before leaving for the USA in 1984 to pursue his yoga quest.
 He wanted to learn about the effectiveness of yoga and Eastern practices for changing lives and so immersed himself at the Kripalu Center (then an ashram) in Massachusetts for two years.
 This began a career in yoga and yoga therapy with a focus on mental and emotional health now spanning 33 years.
 Michael founded Phoenix Rising Yoga Therapy in 1986 based on his learning and integration of yoga and elements of contemporary psychology which is now supported by neuroscience.

-Michael is a master educator with 50+ years of teaching experience.
-He founded Phoenix Rising Yoga Therapy in 1985 after many years of deep yoga practice and work in the areas of personal growth and transformation.
 Michael is the author of two books Phoenix Rising Yoga Therapy—Bridge from Body to Soul and Turn Stress Into Bliss.
 He is also a contributing author to the American Psychological Association published book Beyond Talk therapy: Using movement and expressive techniques in clinical practice.
 In June 2016, Michael was a keynote speaker at SYTAR for the International Association of Yoga Therapists and in 2018 the opening keynote speaker at Yoga Australia Conference and a presenter at the Japan Yoga Therapy Conference and the Asian Consortium on Yoga Therapy.
-He has led workshops and training programs and presented at conferences worldwide for the past thirty years.
+Michael and his wife Lori parent five adult children live in rural Massachusetts.
 His current workshop and teaching consultation schedule can be found here: Workshops and Sessions with Michael Lee

 Yoga Therapy Program Faculty, Level 3 Course Director